|

 arose.
 From the middle he would win the ball and split defences

 with the calm authority of a spiteful Italian.
-Sullen but
+Sullen perhaps but

 Mooney, Dale side.